microsoft/semantic-kernel/docs/decisions/0042-samples-restructure.md

 Cons:

-- We don't have a definition on what is basic, intermediate, advanced and expert levels and difficulty.
+- We do not have a definition on what is basic, intermediate, advanced and expert levels and difficulty.
 - May require more examples per difficulty level
 - Not clear how the components are related
 - When creating examples will be hard to know what is the difficulty level of the example as well as how to spread multiple examples that may fit in multiple different levels.